 The Company has considered all other recently issued accounting pronouncements and does not believe the adoption of such pronouncements will have a material impact on its financial statements.

-4. WARRANTS AND NON-EMPLOYEE OPTIONS
+5. WARRANTS AND NON-EMPLOYEE OPTIONS

-The following chart represents the warrants and non-employee options outstanding at September 30, 2018:
+The following warrants and non-employee options are outstanding at September 30, 2019: